JuliaLang/julia/doc/stdlib/base.rst

    Returns true if the given char or integer is a valid Unicode code point.

-.. function:: search(string, char, [i])

-   Return the index of ``char`` in ``string``, giving 0 if not found.
-The second argument may also be a vector or a set of characters.
-The third argument optionally specifies a starting index.

 .. function:: ismatch(r::Regex, s::String)

    Test whether a string contains a match of the given regular expression.